bryanthrmn/Pokemon-83-Premi/SECURITY.md

 # Security Policy
 For security reasons, Pokemon 83 Premium has been blocked on edition mode (espacially for main users, not beta users).
-We also don't recommend to break the program while it's turnin (do not press the [ON] button).
+We also don't recommend to break the program while it's turning (do not press the [ON] button).
 In no case authors of the program will be responsible for problems of the calculator if any user violates the security policy.

 ## Supported Versions